tderkert/Glyphs-Scripts/README.md

 * **New Tab With Random Words:** New tab with 10 random words from 'http://www.wordnik.com' API. (internet connection required)
 * **Print An Array Of All Unicode Glyphs In String Format**
 * **Sync All Bracket Layer Metrics With Parent Layer:** Copies metrics from master layer to its associated bracket layers.
-* **Create copy of a master layer with new name:** Select a master to create a duplicate layer with new name.
 * **Round kerning:** Round kerning by specified quantization and set minimum value.
 * **Instance Slider For Preview Panel:** Use a slider to quickly switch between instances in Preview Panel.
 Use the combobox to quickly switch between instances using up and down arrow keys.